 Imagine everyone’s surprise when the three daily numbers selected formed a winning combination of 6-6-6.
 The odds of this happening aren’t too high, but there were at least three people who knew precisely which balls the machine would spit out on that fateful night.

 By the time Nick’s scheme involved a lot more people than the Maragos brothers and Bock.
-He had also included a group of coworkers, church friends, and even a lottery official to get the replicas inside the machine and make sure they’re drawn on the exact date Nick needed them to be.
+He had also included a group of coworkers, church friends, and even a lottery official to get the replicas inside the machine and make sure they were drawn on the exact date Nick needed them to be.

-At the time, the winning amount was 1.2 million dollars, which equates almost 3.7 million dollars today.
+At the time, the winning amount was 1.2 million dollars, which equates to almost 3.7 million dollars today.

 There’s a reason why Nick decided to rig the Pennsylvania daily lottery.
 The Daily Number took a short amount of time to become the most popular game of luck in Pennsylvania.
 It also ranked as the fifth-largest lottery in America.
 Depending on the drawing specifics, winnings could quickly soar up to several million dollars.